-Are You Ready For Your New Favorite Vegan Cupcake Recipe?
+Are You Ready For Your New Favorite vegan cupcake recipe?
 Baking these cupcakes with earl grey and bergamot pairs perfectly with this rich blueberry lemon frosting.
-So let’s jump right to it so I can tell you how to bake these Vegan Earl Grey Cupcakes with Blueberry Lemon Frosting!
+So let’s jump right to it so I can tell you how to bake these fluffy Vegan Earl Grey Cupcakes with Blueberry Lemon Frosting!

 Since there is actually only ¼ cup of Earl Grey tea in this recipe, the key is to make sure it is really strongly steeped.
 For this recipe, I used Tea Pigs Earl Grey Strong but any Earl Grey tea should do.
 Definitely just make sure you steep your tea for 5-10 minutes to make it super strong!